-In honor of Black History Month I want to highlight five delicious Chicago soul food restaurants.
+In honor of Black History Month we want to highlight five delicious Chicago soul food restaurants.
 Soul food, of course, is the delectable Southern cooking tradition associated with the African-American community.
 Ever since the Great Migration, when millions of African-Americans fled the Jim Crow South, soul food has become a culinary highlight of Chicago’s food scene.
-I’ll admit to not having tried a ton of soul food myself.
+Before becoming a tour guide with Chicago Detours, I hadn’t tried a ton of soul food myself.
 I got rather obsessed with jerk chicken when I lived in Hyde Park, so this research is as much for me as anyone else.
 So join me in discovering some soul food restaurants to chow down in!

 Pearl’s Place holds a special place in our hearts at Chicago Detours.
 We frequently stop in with plenty of guests during our Jazz, Blues, and Beyond Bus Tour.
 Private groups can choose to add on a visit so they can feast on the family-style offering at this beloved soul food restaurant in Bronzeville.
 It’s such an awesome experience for people to come here, especially international travelers who have really never had anything like soul food before.